High stress job? Check. Hereditary acne? Check. Glowy skin? Check—turns out, there’s way more to a clear face than just being born with one.

 Recipe to try: Rawsome Treat’s Raw Vegan Pumpkin Pie Spice Truffle Balls

-They’re an unbelievable source of essential fatty acids that nourish the skin and scalp.
+Chia seeds are an unbelievable source of essential fatty acids that nourish the skin and scalp.
 Chia seeds also contain skin-saving antioxidants (in the ballpark of blueberries) that fight free-radical damage.
 Be sure to soak them first before eating, or add them to a pudding or smoothie.

 Recipe to try: Breakfast Criminal’s Chia Oat Pitaya Super-Bowl